 - Child Bride: H. S.785 H.2310 – a bill to end child marriage, which is still legal in all 50 states, usually young girls to older men; this practice is on the rise, even in MA

-- Pregnant Workers Fairness: S.1023 and H.1038 – a bill protecting pregnant workers, allowing them reasonable adjustments in the workplace (THIS PASSED THIS WEEK!)
+- PASSED!
+Pregnant Workers Fairness: S.1023 and H.1038 – a bill protecting pregnant workers, allowing them reasonable adjustments in the workplace.
 We thank all Cape Legislators for supporting this.

 - Family and Medical Leave: S.1048 – a bill to establish a family and medical leave insurance program for those working for companies with fewer than 50 employees

-- Housing Courts on Cape Cod: S.946 and H.978 – a bill extending geographical jurisdiction of housing courts to the cape and islands; housing is a major issue for all demographics but women with children are especially vulnerable.
+- PASSED AS A BUDGET ITEM: Housing Courts on Cape Cod: S.946 and H.978 – a bill extending geographical jurisdiction of housing courts to the cape and islands; housing is a major issue for all demographics but women with children are especially vulnerable.
 This bill provides housing justice by providing special judges/legal teams specially trained in housing code.

 - Affordable Housing Bills: